Skip to main content

 Data compaction

 As you insert more data, your dataset will grow and you’ll need to perform compaction to maintain query throughput (i.e., keep latencies down to a minimum).
 Compaction is the process of merging fragments together to reduce the amount of metadata that needs to be managed, and to reduce the number of files that need to be opened while scanning the dataset.
+Running compaction on a Lance dataset will do the following:

-• Removes deleted rows from fragments
+• Remove deleted rows from fragments

-• Removes dropped columns from fragments
+• Remove dropped columns from fragments

-• Merges small fragments into larger ones
+• Merge small fragments into larger ones

 Data deletion and recovery